-Built in 1951 for Commonwealth Railways by Clyde Engineering under license from General Motors, the eleven members of the GM1 class were ordered primarily to dieselise operations, following on from overseas examples.
+Built in 1951 for Commonwealth Railways (CR) by Clyde Engineering under license from General Motors, the eleven members of the GM1 class were ordered primarily to dieselise operations, following on from overseas examples.
 The GM1 Class were based on the US EMD F7 model, with a number of alterations to ensure that they fitted the local loading gauge and axle load restrictions.
 Part of the design for the first eleven locomotives was to have an unpowered centre bogie – making the wheel arrangement A1A-A1A.
 All eleven members of the class were delivered by July 1952, displacing most mainline steam on the Commonwealth Railway network.

 Presently, only GM10 survives in active commercial service, having the distinction of being the oldest working commercial diesel locomotive in Australia.
 GM1 and GM2 are both preserved, while GM3 is stored at the Downer Rail workshop at Kelso.

 The B Class was a variant on the original GM class design for the Victorian Railways (VR).
 When tendering for the locomotives construction, VR specified a double-ended design to eliminate the need to turn locos at the end of a run.
 This led to Clyde Engineering to modify the design of the GM1 class with a cab at either end, with a Co-Co wheel arrangement – the first example of this particular wheel arrangement in the country.

 As with the GM1 class before them, the B Class quickly displaced steam from the premier express trains within Victoria, including the Sprit of Progress.
 They would remain in active service long past the introduction of more modern locomotives that followed them, and a number continue on in commercial ownership today.
 Eleven locomotives would be rebuilt into the A Class in the 1980’s (see below).